Velocity are again running a bonus points offer for new members through participating BP service stations.

 Guide to earning Velocity points with the Velocity & BP partnership for fuel and in-store purchases

-The standard Velocity earn rate is quite reasonable – you can earn 2 points per litre of fuel purchased (up to 150 litres), or 2 points per $ spent on in-store purchases, up to $100.
-Points aren’t earned on tobacco or, more unfortunately, gift cards which could have yielded some arbitrage opportunities.
+The standard Velocity earn rate is quite reasonable—you can earn 2 points per litre of fuel purchased (up to 150 litres) and 2 points per $ spent on in-store purchases (up to $100).
+Points aren’t earned on tobacco or prepaid mobile phone cards or, more unfortunately, gift cards which could have yielded some arbitrage opportunities.

 Key points of the partnership to know